GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Build in flexibility: Life happens.
 Build buffer days into your timetable so you can catch up without derailing everything.

 Schedule breaks: Your brain needs rest to consolidate learning.
 45-60 minute study blocks with 15-minute breaks work well for most people.
+Why does this matter?
+Because after about an hour, your focus drops off a cliff — you’re just sitting there, not actually learning.

 Review and adjust: Your timetable should evolve as exams approach.
 Topics that aren’t sticking need more time; topics you’ve mastered can be reduced to maintenance reviews.